alexrsing/cloud-deduper/README.md

-# dropbox-deduper
+# cloud-deduper

-A project to de-duplicate files in a Dropbox folder
+A project to de-duplicate files in a Dropbox or Onedrive folder

 Does not de-duplicate files that have been uploaded from another cloud storage service.